 Transitional Housing (Villages)

-Operation Homefront’s Transitional Housing (Villages) program is an excellent option for wounded, ill, and injured service members with families who are going through the process of medically separating from the military.
-The program provides fully furnished apartments that come with full utility services, internet access, and cable TV.
+Operation Homefront’s Transitional Housing (Villages) program is an excellent option for wounded, ill, and injured service members with families who are about to medically separate or have recently medically separated and are awaiting VA Disability Compensation.
+The program provides fully furnished apartments which includes utilities and internet.
 The best part?
 The service members and their families get to live rent-free while they go through the transition process.

 Operation Homefront understands the challenges that service members and their families face during this challenging time, which is why they offer community activities and case management support to these families.
-They are required to attend support groups, workshops, benefits briefings, and resume writing classes as determined by their counselor.
+They are required to attend support groups, workshops, benefits briefings.
 One-on-one financial counseling is also provided to reduce debt and build savings.

 Program details: